evkx/evkx.github.io/content/technology/charging/dcfastcharging/_index.md

 The battery temperature is the most critical factor in battery charging speed.
 The optimum battery temperature is typically 25-35 degrees.
 If the temperature is too low, the BMS Will lower the charging speed to protect the battery.
 It could give you down to only 25% of the optimal rate.

-Many EVs have now added battery heating that can be activated when navigating to an charger through the navigation system or manually trigger it.
+Many EVs have now added battery heating that can be activated when navigating to a charger through the navigation system or manually triggering it.

 ### The charging curve

+The charging curve describes how fast an EV can charge for a given state of charge percent.
+Typically this charge curve is not flat, meaning at a 10% state of charge, the charging speed is different than at 80%.

+How the charge curve looks varies vastly between models.
+Some can have a flat curve up to 80%, while others have a deep dive in step from a low state of charge.
+The max speed varies from below 100KW to above 300KW between the models.

+Below you see the charging curve for Lucid Air Dream Edition Performance.
+The charging curve has a deep dive from early on.
+Charging 30% from 50-80% takes 20 minutes, while charging 30% from 5%-35% takes only 9 minutes.

 ![Charge curve](../../../models/lucid/air/air_dream_edition_performance/chargingcurve.svg  "Charging curve")

+If you need to keep the charging stops as short as possible, identify the optimal charging area for your EV.
+EVKX.net helps you with that.
+We have detailed charging performance information for every model in our [EV database](/evsearch/), with charging curves and calculating optimum charging stops for the different models.

 ## Route planning with charging

-Most EVs offer route planning functionality that include DC Fast charging stops if needed to reach destination.
-This is part of the [Navigation system](../../infotainment/navigation/)
+Most EVs offer route planning functionality, including DC Fast charging stops to reach the destination.
+This route planning is part of the  [Navigation system](../../infotainment/navigation/).

-Typical you would see the expected arrival charge level for a charging stations and how much you need to charge to reach the next charing station
+Typical you would see the expected arrival charge level for charging stations and how much you need to charge to reach the next charging station

 ## Plug&Charge